microsoft/kiota/docs/get-started/ruby.md

 ## Initializing target project

 Before you can compile and run the target project, you will need to initialize it.
-After initializing the test project, you will need to add references to the [abstraction](https://github.com/microsoft/kiota/tree/main/abstractions/ruby/microsoft_kiota_abstractions), [authentication](https://github.com/microsoft/kiota/tree/main/authentication/ruby/oauth/microsoft_kiota_authentication_oauth), [http](https://github.com/microsoft/kiota/tree/main/http/ruby/nethttp/microsoft_kiota_nethttplibrary), and [serialization](https://github.com/microsoft/kiota/tree/main/serialization/ruby/json/microsoft_kiota_serialization) packages from the GitHub feed.
+After initializing the test project, you will need to add references to the [abstraction](https://github.com/microsoft/kiota-abstractions-ruby), [authentication](https://github.com/microsoft/kiota-authentication-oauth-ruby), [http](https://github.com/microsoft/kiota-http-ruby), and [serialization JSON](https://github.com/microsoft/kiota-serialization-json-ruby) packages.

-### Getting access to the packages

-> **Note:** This is a temporary requirement while Kiota is in preview.

-#### Install Bundler
+### Install Bundler

 1. To install bundler, execute the following line in the root directory of your project: